 In favour of taxation

 Alcohol is taxed in the form of excise duties.
-In the most recent budget in late 2018, duty on beer and spirits was frozen, while a bottle of wine became 7p more expensive, and sparkling wine 10p dearer.
+In the most recent budget in late2018, beer and spirits had a duty freeze, while a bottle of wine became 7p more expensive, sparkling wine 10p more.

 The case against

-Here again, there have been accusations of an interfering ‘nanny state’, with one survey by alcohol consumer group Drinkers’ Voice claiming that only 1 in 10 believe higher taxes go on helping those who abuse alcohol, making excise duties merely a ‘cash cow’ for the government.
+Again, there have been accusations of an interfering ‘nanny state’, while one survey by alcohol consumer group Drinkers’ Voice claims only 1 in 10 believe higher taxes go on helping those who abuse alcohol, making excise duties merely a ‘cash cow’ for the government.

 In 2017, a Gambling Commission report found that over two million people were either addicted to gambling or at risk of developing a problem.
 It called on the industry and government to do more.

-Problem gaming can be hidden for longer than drink or drugs addiction from family, friends and colleagues since its outward manifestations are much less noticeable.
-Equally, the internet makes it significantly easier to gamble more often.
+Problem gaming can be hidden for longer than drink or drugs addiction from family, friends and colleagues, since its outward manifestations are much less noticeable.
+Equally, the internet makes it a lot easier to gamble more often.

-While we might all enjoy a flutter at the races or buy an occasional lottery ticket, addictive gambling can significantly harm relationships as well as mental health and wellbeing, not to mention leading to serious debt.
+While we might all enjoy a flutter on the races or buy a lottery ticket, addictive gambling can significantly harm relationships and mental health and wellbeing, while leading to serious debt.

-From 1st October 2019, online gambling on slots, casino games and similar ‘games of chance’ rose 6% from 15% to 21%.
-This will probably be passed on to the player in the form of different odds and return to player percentages.
+From October 1 2019, online gambling on slots, casino games and similar ‘games of chance’ was upped 6% from 15% to 21%.
+It’s likely this will be passed on to the player in the form of different odds and return to player percentages.

 The commission has found evidence of increased addiction among those playing Fixed-Odds Betting Terminals (FOBTs).
-These slot machines in betting shops allowed members of the public to spend up to £100 every 20 seconds, so the maximum stake was cut drastically to £2 in April this year, triggering an overhaul of gambling tax.
+These slots machines in betting shops allowed punters to spend up to £100 every 20 seconds.
+So the maximum stake was cut drastically to £2 in April this year, triggering an overhaul of gambling tax.

-It’s perhaps hard to think of a reason why you wouldn’t want to tax this industry, given the problems of addictive gambling, particularly as the money raised could perhaps be used more to provide support services for addicts, e.g. GAMSTOP, Gamblers Anonymous, NHS.
+It’s perhaps hard to think of a reason why you wouldn’t want to tax this industry, given the problems of addictive gambling, and the money raised could perhaps be used more to provide services, e.g. GAMSTOP, Gamblers Anonymous, NHS.

 If you want to discuss anything in this article or simply chat about media planning/ buying and media innovations, please do not hesitate to contact us on 0131 478 3456.